aphorism44/neo4j_django_blog/README.md

 # Necessary pre-use Neo4j DB setup
 CREATE CONSTRAINT FOR (u:User) REQUIRE u.email IS UNIQUE;
-CREATE CONSTRAINT FOR (u:User) REQUIRE u.id IS UNIQUE;
-CREATE CONSTRAINT FOR (c:Entry) REQUIRE c.id IS UNIQUE;
 # in future, use this when a user is created
 CREATE (u:User {email: 'd-jesse@comcast.net', password: 'password', created_at: TIMESTAMP()})-[:HAS_ACCOUNT]->(a:Account {created_at: TIMESTAMP()})-[:HAS_ENTRY]->(e:Entry{created_at: TIMESTAMP()})